apollo

 How does the drug interact with Flubi Eye Drops:

-Taking Flubi Eye Drops with Deferasirox can increase the risk of gastrointestinal bleeding and peptic ulcer.
+Taking Flubi Eye Drops with Etodolac can increase the risk of side effects (inflammation, bleeding, ulceration, and rarely perforation).

 How to manage the interaction: